aboueim/bikesharing/README.md

 ### Checkout Times for Users:

-The chart shows that the majority of bike rides lasted for less than hour where the highest number of rides being for 5 minutes.
+This chart shows that the majority of bike rides lasted for less than hour where the highest number of rides being for 5 minutes.

 ![This is an image](Checkout_Times_for_Users.png)

 ### Checkout Times by Gender:

-According to this viz, males comprise the biggest share of rides occured in August.
+According to this chart, males comprise the biggest share of rides occured in August.
 However, the bike riding pattern remains the same across genders, with range of 0 to 10 minutes as the most common riding time.

 ![This is an image](Checkout_Times_by_Gender.png)

 ### Trips by Weekday for Each Hour:

-Based on the heatmatmap, bike riders use biksharing more often at 7 to 9 am in the morning and 5 to 7 pm in the evening during business days.
+Based on the following heatmatmap, bike riders use biksharing more often at 7 to 9 am in the morning and 5 to 7 pm in the evening during business days.
 Whereas, bikesharing use pattern is evenly distributed over the daytime (from 9 am to 6 pm) on the weekends.

 ![This is an image](Trips_by_Weekday_for_Each_Hour.png)